peytoncordero/DRI25/command-line.md

 - It delete the strings or words you are searching from a file.
 </Quiz>

-__7. What is the difference between a plain text document and a rich text document?
-(Select all that apply)__
+7. What is the difference between a plain text document and a rich text document?
+(Select all that apply)

 <Quiz>
 - Plain text contains no formatting, only line breaks and spacing.*
 - Rich text is styled text, i.e., plain text completed by information such as font size, format, and colors.*